liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-plugins-for-liferay-portal-7/02-modularizing-plugins/02-migrating-data-upgrade-processes.markdown

+---
+header-id: optimizing-app-upgrade-processes
+---

-# Migrating Data Upgrade Processes to the New Framework for Modules [](id=optimizing-app-upgrade-processes)
+# Migrating Data Upgrade Processes to the New Framework for Modules

 When you make database changes to your application, you must use a *data upgrade process* to migrate users' existing data to the new database schema.